badiaamakhlouf/DS_ML_InterviewBank/pages/feature_engineering.md

  - 3. Select the k largest eigenvalues and their associated eigenvectors.
  - 4. Transform the data into a k dimensional subspace using those k eigenvectors.

+#### Q11.1- Case 1 : Using scikit-learn library
+- This method is based on using `sklearn.decomposition.PCA()`, where n is the number of PCA components
-#### Q11.1- How to choose the correct number of PCA Components ?
+- How to choose the correct number of PCA Components ?
+  - The first principal components that capture the most significant variance in the data
+  - Example 97% or 99% of data variability.
+- If we found the correct component number, example: n=2,  then we use the next code : PCA(n_components=2)

+#### Q11.2- Case 2: Using NumPy, SciPy libraries:
+- This method consists on applying PCA using the eigenvalue decomposition, which is based on finding the eigenvectors and eigenvalues.
+-  Here are the consecutive steps to apply this method:
+    1. Standardise the data
+    2. Compute the covariance matrix and use eigenvalue decomposition to obtain the eigenvectors and eigenvalues.
+    3. Select the k largest eigenvalues and their associated eigenvectors.
+    4. Transform the data into a k dimensional subspace using those k eigenvectors.

-#### Q11.2- Why do we need to find eigenvalues and eigenvectors?
+#### Q11.3- Why do we need to find eigenvalues and eigenvectors in PCA?
+- In PCA, finding eigenvalues and eigenvectors is a crucial step in transforming the original data into a new coordinate system (principal components) that captures the maximum variance.
+- PCA begins by calculating the **covariance matrix** of the original data.
+This matrix summarizes the relationships between different variables.
+- **Eigenvalues:** The eigenvalues of the covariance matrix represent the variance of the data along the corresponding eigenvectors.
+Larger eigenvalues indicate directions of maximum variance, and smaller eigenvalues indicate directions of minimum variance.
+- **Eigenvectors:** Eigenvectors are the directions (principal components) in which the data varies the most.
+Each eigenvector corresponds to a principal component,
-Because the principal component directions are given by the eigenvectors of the matrix, and the magnitudes of the components are given by the eigenvalues.
+- The principal component directions are given by the eigenvectors of the matrix, and the magnitudes of the components are given by the eigenvalues.
+- The eigenvectors are ranked in order of their corresponding eigenvalues.
+- The first few eigenvectors (principal components) with the largest eigenvalues capture the most significant variance in the data ( 97% or 99% of data variability).
+- By choosing a subset of these components, you can effectively reduce the dimensionality of the data while retaining the most important information.

+**Note:**
+- Eigenvectors are orthogonal, meaning they are perpendicular to each other.
+This orthogonality ensures that the principal components are uncorrelated, simplifying the interpretation of the transformed data.

 ### Q12- What does Singular Value Decomposition (SVD) means ?
-Singular Value Decomposition (SVD) is a mathematical technique widely used in linear algebra and numerical analysis.
+- Singular Value Decomposition (SVD) is a mathematical technique widely used in linear algebra and numerical analysis.
+- is often used to reduce the number of features or dimensions in a dataset.
+- The singular values obtained from the decomposition can be used to identify the most important components or features, and the corresponding vectors can be used to transform the data into a lower-dimensional space.
+- Here are steps to apply this method:
+  - It aims to represent the original matrix A  with fewer dimensions via decomposing it into three other matrices U, V and Σ.

-It is a method for decomposing a matrix into three other matrices, which can be helpful in various applications, including signal processing, data analysis, and machine learning.
-The SVD of a matrix A is represented as:

-$A = U Σ V^T$
+  - The SVD of a matrix A is represented as: $A = U Σ V^T$ :

-Here's a breakdown of the terms:

     - A: The original matrix that we want to decompose.
-- U: The left singular vectors matrix.
-Columns of U are the eigenvectors of $AA^T$ (covariance matrix of A).
+    - **Left Singular Vectors U:** These vectors form an orthonormal basis for the column space of the original matrix A. They capture the relationships between the rows of A.
-- Σ: The diagonal matrix of singular values.
-The singular values are the square roots of the eigenvalues of $AA^T$ OR $A^TA$.
-They represent the magnitude of the singular vectors.
+    - **Singular Values Σ:** The singular values on the diagonal of Σ are the square roots of the eigenvalues of $AA^T$ (or $A^TA$).
+They represent the amount of variability or importance associated with each singular vector.
+The singular values are arranged in descending order.

-- $V^TV$: The transpose of the right singular vectors matrix.
-Columns of V are the eigenvectors of $A^TA$ (or $AA^T$)

-SVD has several applications and implications:
+    - **Right Singular Vectors $V^T$:** These vectors form an orthonormal basis for the row space of the original matrix A. They capture the relationships between the columns of A.
+- This decomposition is widely used in signal processing, data analysis, and machine learning.
+Examples:
   - **Dimensionality Reduction**
   - **Image Compression**
   - **Pseudo-Inverse**
   - **Collaborative Filtering**
   - **Latent Semantic Analysis (LSA)**

+### Q13- PCA Versus SVD?
+- PCA is a specific method for dimensionality reduction and data analysis, SVD is a more general matrix decomposition technique.
+- PCA can be viewed as a special case of SVD when applied to the covariance matrix of the data.
+- Both techniques have their applications and are widely used in various fields, often complementing each other in data analysis and modeling.
+- Here some key differences in their formulations and applications:
+  - PCA: aims to find the principal components (or directions) along which the data varies the most.
+SVD decomposes a matrix into three other matrices, capturing the inherent structure and relationships within the data.
+  - PCA is a specific application of SVD where the input matrix is the covariance matrix of the data.
+SVD is a more general matrix decomposition technique applicable to any matrix.
+  - PCA typically involves centering the data (subtracting the mean) before computing the covariance matrix.
+SVD can be applied directly to the original data matrix without the need for centering.
+  - PCA Commonly used for dimensionality reduction, data visualization, and noise reduction.
+SVD Applied in a broader range of applications, including matrix inversion, image compression, collaborative filtering, and solving linear least squares problems.

-### Q13- What does Independent Component Analysis (ICA) mean ?
+### Q14- What does Independent Component Analysis (ICA) mean ?

 **Note:**